A Survey of Deep Causal Models and Their Industrial Applications

-Deep causal models utilize different metrics to address different practical issues.
-An analysis and description of the different performance metrics adopted for different scenario-based applications follows.
-As in medicine, health care, markets, job searches, social economy, and advertising when it comes to binary treatment problems, multi-treatment problems, and continuous dose treatment problems.
-Only the classic examples are discussed in this section.
-To view the detailed dataset description, please refer to Section \ref{sec:Experiment}.
-In addition to the baseline measures of the survey\cite{Survey}, we expend measures for multiple treatments and continue-doses treatments.
+This section provides an analysis and description of the disparity performance metrics adopted for disparity classical application scenarios.
+In addition to the basic metrics in survey \cite{Survey}, we expand the evaluation from binary to multiple and continuous scenarios.

-\subsection{Binary treatment}
+\subsubsection{Binary treatment}

-As an example of binary treatment, the most famous is \textbf{Infant Health and Development Program(IHDP)}\cite{IHDP}.
-Children's quality of child care and home visits are represented as covariates, with observations based on a certain algorithmic process and a new biased subset being omitted from the model for selection bias.
-Similarly, the sample \textbf{Twins}\cite{CEVAE} about twin births in the USA are also commonly used, The treatment group and the control group correspond to the weight of the twins, and the result corresponds to the mortality rate within one year of birth.
-The investigators set the treatment assignments themselves in order to simulate selection bias.
+Treatment refers to the action of a sample or a subject.
+In the medical field, a medication regimen for a patient is a treatment.
+When there are only two treatment options, the group of units applied with treatment $T = 1$ is the treated group, and the group of units with $T = 0$ is the control group, which might be referred to as the binary treatment \cite{Survey}.

-Using the example above, the most basic and common performance metric is \textbf{Average Treatment Effect(ATE)}, which is determined by the following\cite{ATE}:
+In the binary treatment situation, the most basic and common performance metric is \textbf{Average Treatment Effect(ATE)} \cite{ATE}, which is defined as: